MSAspores/MSAspores.github.io/_pages/about.md

 Mentees are **underrepresented undergraduate students** that are not MSA members and have not attended MSA meetings.
 Mentees are matched with a mentor and receive funds to cover MSA meeting registration (including the banquet) and 1-year MSA membership.
 Preference will be given to students attending institutions nearby the MSA meeting location (Flagstaff, AZ for the 2023 MSA meeting).

-Students interested in becoming SPORES mentees should fill the application form[BS2] , that requires information on **1) scientific interests and background, 2) personal interests, 3) what they hope to gain from the program and mentor, and how it will benefit them in the long term, and 4) what attributes are they looking for in a mentor and why.** This information will assist the SPORES committee in matching mentees to mentors.
+Students interested in becoming SPORES mentees should fill the application form, that requires information on **1) scientific interests and background, 2) personal interests, 3) what they hope to gain from the program and mentor, and how it will benefit them in the long term, and 4) what attributes are they looking for in a mentor and why.** This information will assist the SPORES committee in matching mentees to mentors.
 Mentees will be selected through a lottery and all eligible applicants will be considered.

 Mentee duties include: